MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-deployment.md

 ### MacOS Platform Single Sign-On

-To enable macOS Platform Single Sign-On (PSSO), your Mac must have an operating system of at least macOS 13 Ventura, and that the configuration steps are done through the [Microsoft InTune admin center](https://intune.microsoft.com/#home).
-Note that the smart card authentication method is only supported for macOS 14 Sonoma.
+To enable macOS Platform Single Sign-On (PSSO),
+- Your Mac must have an operating system of at least macOS 13 Ventura (macOS 14 Sonoma is recommended), and that the configuration steps are done through the [Microsoft InTune admin center](https://intune.microsoft.com/#home).
+- The device must be MDM enrolled with SSO extension payload configured to support Platform Single Sign-On (PSSO) with the UserSecureEnclaveKey.

+You can also go passwordless with PSSO with smart card authentication.
+This is only supported for macOS 14 Sonoma and later versions.
 Support for other Mobile Device Management (MDM) providers will be added in future releases.

-Before PSSO can be enabled, the extension payload must be configured via MDM, with the Mac device enrolled into MDM and the [Mac Company Portal](/mem/intune/user-help/enroll-your-device-in-intune-macos-cp) app installed.

-Once the Mac has been configured, a user can setup their Mac device using the new secure enclave key feature, smart card (macOS 14 Sonoma only) or a password authentication method.
-This enables a user to use their Microsoft Entra ID to log into their Mac device and grant SSO across apps that use Microsoft Entra ID for authentication.

 ## Plan the project